ml#

 transforms#

-Randomly rotate input image in 90 degree steps.
+Randomly rotate input image in x-degree steps (default is 90).

 Apply a gaussian blur to the input image.